 - Lower memory capacity

 - Psychophysiological illness

-If you are suffering with a psychological or physiological problem it could be that you have lost your direction or sense of purpose the team at the Northern Integrative Health Practice (NIHP) can get you back on board and rowing your boat.
-Dare to have big dreams and go for them.
+If you are suffering with a psychological or physiological problem it could be that you have lost your direction or sense of purpose and your brain is operating from the “threat response”.
+We can get you back on board and rowing your boat again.
+Contact us today and we’ll help you find a destination that’s worth travelling to.
+Dare to have big dreams and go for them!